• Sati

 Women would pay a small fee upfront for their screenings.
 Gathering funds could take several months, but groups had to pay in full before Shamim deployed the mobile clinic.

+Moreover, there were logistics and weather issues.
+Uganda doesn’t have the best roads or transport system, so getting to rural locations is time intensive.
 Plus, the mobile clinics were held outside.
 So when it rained, there was no shelter, and a full day could be lost.

 Pivoting to a Scalable Business Model